dgatf/Pio-UART-RX-RP2040/README.md

-## Pio UART RX for the RP2040
+## UART RX library for RP2040 using PIO

-A pio program that implements the UART protocol, for reception only, for the RP2040.
+A library that implements the UART receiver protocol for the RP2040 using PIO.
 It is compatible with the [SDK](https://raspberrypi.github.io/pico-sdk-doxygen/) and [Arduino](https://github.com/earlephilhower/arduino-pico).

 How to use it:

 - With SDK.
 Add *uart_rx.pio, uart_rx.h and uart_rx.c* to your project.
 Modify CMakeLists.txt.
 Add *pico_generate_pio_header* and the required libraries (pico_stdlib, hardware_irq, hardware_pio, hardware_clocks).
 See [CMakeLists.txt](sdk/CMakeLists.txt)
 - With Arduino.
 Add *uart_rx.pio.h, uart_rx.h and uart_rx.c* to your project
-- If needed, change the state machine irq with UART_RX_IRQ_NUM.
+- Change UART_RX_IRQ_NUM if conflicts with other state machines irqs.
 Valid values 0 to 3.
-Only change if conflicts with other state machines irqs.

 Functions: